Barshi: Healthcare facility

+Shree Bhagwant Superspeciality Hospital in Barshi.

-Nurgis dutt cancer hospital is one of the hospitals with a multidisciplinary approach.
+Nurgis Dutt Cancer Hospital is one of the hospitals with a multidisciplinary approach.

 Transport

-Barshi is situated at East-Osmanabad, Latur, Tuljapur, Paranda, kallamb At West-Pandharpur, Madha, Pune.
+Barshi is situated at East Dharashiv, Latur, Tuljapur, Paranda, kallamb At West-Pandharpur, Madha, Pune.
 At North-Bhoom, Beed, Ahmednagar.
 At South-Solapur, Akkalkot, Dudhani.

 Barshi is connected with the NH65 and NH52 by NH63 and NH548C.
 At west NH65 and East NH52.
 NH65 is 60 km away at Tembhurni, Solapur District Itself.
 NH52 Is 30 km away at Yermala Cross, Osmanabad District as its neighbor district.

 The National Highway 63 and NH548C which goes through Barshi city will be upgraded to a 4 lane highway.

 Barsi Town (BTW) Railway Station

-Barshi is connected by railways with Mumbai, Pune, Hyderabad, Nagpur, Kolhapur, Sangli, Baramati, Pandharpur, Bidar, Nanded, Latur.
+Barshi is connected by railways with Mumbai, Pune, Hyderabad, Nagpur, Kurduvadi Junction, Kolhapur, Sangli, Baramati, Pandharpur, Bidar, Nanded, Latur.